-My primary research interests are the neurobiological mechanisms of drug addiction and the compulsive behaviors and maladaptive habits associated with this psychiatric disorder.
-A central theme of my research thus far has been investigating the neurocircuitry and transmitter systems underlying cue-induced drug seeking.
-Drug-associated cues are known to be powerful triggers of relapse in addicts and are capable of driving reinstatement of drug seeking in animal models as well.
-I am interested in exploring how drug-associated cues become such powerful motivators during the addiction process.
-The lab uses animal models of addiction, including the rodent self-administration paradigm.
-We analyze behavior, neurotransmission, neurocircuitry, and genetic expression related to addiction, and we utilize virus technologies for optogenetic, DREADD, and anatomical tracing studies.
+- My primary research interests are the neurobiological mechanisms of drug addiction and the compulsive behaviors and maladaptive habits associated with this psychiatric disorder.
+A central theme of my research thus far has been investigating the neurocircuitry and transmitter systems underlying drug seeking.
+The lab uses animal models of addiction, including the rat self-administration paradigm.
+We analyze behavior and neural circuits related to addiction, and make use of tools in pharmacology, immunohistochemistry, anatomical tracing, and optogenetics/DREADDs.

 - Cruz AM, Spencer HF, Kim TH, Jhou TC, Smith RJ.
 Prelimbic cortical projections to rostromedial tegmental nucleus play a suppressive role in cue-induced reinstatement of cocaine seeking.
 Neuropsychopharmacology.
 2021 Jul;46(8):1399-1406. doi: 10.1038/s41386-020-00909-z.